bioidiap/bob.bio.vein/doc/references.rst

 ..
 [LLP09] *E.C.
 Lee, H.C.
 Lee and K.R.
 Park*, **Finger vein recognition using minutia-based alignment and local binary pattern-based feature extraction**, International Journal of Imaging Systems and Technology.
 Vol. 19, No. 3, pp. 175-178, September 2009.

-..
-[ZY09] *J. Zhang and J. Yang*, **Finger-vein image enhancement based on combination of gray-level grouping and circular gabor filter** In International Conference on Information Engineering and Computer Science (ICIECS), pp. 1-4, Dec 2009.
+.. #not used [ZY09] *J. Zhang and J. Yang*, **Finger-vein image enhancement based on combination of gray-level grouping and circular gabor filter** In International Conference on Information Engineering and Computer Science (ICIECS), pp. 1-4, Dec 2009.

 ..
 [ZTXL09] *Jianjun Zhao, Hogliang Tian, Weixing Xu, and Xin Li*, **A New Approach to Hand Vein Image Enhancement**.
 In IEEE Second International Conference on Intelligent Computation Technology and Automation, ICICTA.
 Vol. 1, pp. 499-501.
 2009.